San Rafael Woman Upset At Comcast After Utility Box Installed In Yard Without Warning

 “There’s a huge truck in front of my house and the guy tells me, ‘we’re doing an installation for Comcast,'” she said.
 “And I said, you’ve got to be kidding me, what’s going on here?
 Nobody told me about this.
 And he said, ‘well, Governor Newsom wants these installed.'”

-The state has ordered a 72-hour backup power supply for key communications infrastructure in case of a disaster or power outage.READ MORE: Bay Area Tech Shuttle Buses Returning After Disappearing During Pandemic
+The state has ordered a 72-hour backup power supply for key communications infrastructure in case of a disaster or power outage.READ MORE: Woman Found Stabbed To Death on Porch of Vallejo Home

 Companies have a legal right to place them on private property, and Comcast had a city permit to do it.
 But that’s not what’s bothering Halenbeck.

-Note: UPDATE: 2/2/22: Representatives from Comcast and San Rafael met with the Halenbeck on Wednesday morning and the company has offered to move the battery box to the side yard of the house and is willing to pay for landscaping to hide it from view.
-Halenbeck says she is happy with that outcome.